Newcastle Center Coordinator

 Insurance and Health

 Students studying in the UK are eligible for the UK National Health Service, since they are student residents of Newcastle.
-Students can receive basic health care while on campus and can visit doctors or emergency rooms when traveling around the UK, but not outside of the UK.
+Students studying for less than six months will need to pay out of pocket and be reimbursed by their U.S. healthcare provider.
+However, this is at the discretion of the doctor.
+Students can visit doctors or emergency rooms when traveling around the UK, but not outside of the UK.

-American students studying abroad in the UK are required to apply for a Tier 4 student visa.
+American students studying abroad for the year or spring semester in the UK are required to apply for a Tier 4 student visa.
 The visa is an additional cost to the students, and they should budget for that.
-The current cost as of July 2012 is $489 USD.
+The current cost as of June 2013 is $489 USD.
 The students will pay for this approximately 60 days before departure.
+American students studying abroad for the fall semester in the UK are required to apply for a Student Visitor Visa.

 Students fill out all necessary paperwork at a workshop held on campus the semester prior to departure.
 The application is then mailed to the British Consulate General of either New York, Chicago, or Los Angeles, depending on where a student permanently lives.